 South Korea’s high-speed railway service, KTX, provides an easy way to travel throughout the country.
 With 18 cars, the trains are extremely long, and there’s usually a dining car and an on-board trolley service for hungry passengers.
 Pyeongchang-bound travelers should alight at either Pyeongchang station or Jinbu station; tickets are available for purchase through KORAIL.

 If you’d prefer a cheaper fare, there are buses available from Seoul’s Dong Terminal or Nambu Terminal.
 Keep your eyes peeled for Pyeongchang Terminal, Hoenggye Terminal or Jinbu Terminal, the major bus stations in Pyeongchang county.
 For the two-hour bus ride from Dong Terminal to Hoenggye Terminal, an adult fare costs 12,900 won (roughly $12).

-Finally, if you’d like to make the drive yourself, plan to spend two-and-a-half hours traveling from Seoul, or three hours from Incheon.
-You’ll need to pay tolls, so make sure you’ve got some spare cash on you, and double-check that you’ll have reliable navigation on your phone or built into the car.
+Finally, if you’d like to make the drive yourself, plan to spend two and a half hours traveling from Seoul, or three hours from Incheon.
+You’ll need to pay tolls, so make sure you’ve got some money on you, and double-check that you’ll have reliable navigation on your phone or built into the car.

-With so much to do and see, Pyeongchang county is a beautiful place for both nature lovers and Olympics fans.
-See you there in 2018!
+With so much to do and see, Pyeongchang County is a beautiful place for both nature lovers and Olympics fans.
+We’ll see you there in 2018!